datatrail-jhu/03_fileorganization/manuscript/07_nav_R.md

-# Managing files in R
+# Managing Files in R

 In this lesson, we will continue our tour of ways in which you will be managing files as a data scientist.
 In the previous lesson, you learned about the Terminal and its command-based interface to the file system on RStudio Cloud.
 In this lesson, you will learn in small part about the R programming language and in large part about specfic tools within R to manage files.
 You will learn much more about R for its capabilities in data science work in future courses.